 “It’s an upside-down house,” Pitts explains, noting that the main living areas and master suite are on the top floor where the views are best, while the kids’ rooms and hangout spaces are below.
 As for the interior design, she adds, “they wanted the subtlety of the beach without overt references like shells.”

 Using a palette of pale blue and beige, Pitts incorporated an understated ocean feel throughout the home.
 Just inside the front door, she enlisted Baltimore-based Twin Diamond Studios to paint wavy lines of blue and tan on the wall.
-“You know it’s an oceanfront house, even if in that moment you can’t see the ocean,” the designer says.
-A blue Venetian plaster treatment on the dining-area wall, layered with silver dust, makes the surface dance like water.
+“You know it’s an oceanfront house, even if at that moment you can’t see the ocean,” the designer says.
+A blue Venetian plaster treatment on the dining area wall, layered with silver dust, makes the surface dance like water.
 Pitts asked builder Timothy O’Hare to carve waves into the millwork over the living-room fireplace, so the ocean would be present even after sunset.
 Meanwhile, the kitchen’s reflective glass-tile backsplash evokes the light and color of the sea.
 Says Pitts, “The clients gave me a lot of poetic license in terms of the selections.”

-While she channeled the outdoors with finishes and fabrics, Pattey (pronounced PAY-tee) designed a floorplan that would frame vistas both large and small.
+While she channeled the outdoors with finishes and fabrics, Pattey (pronounced PAY-tee) designed a floor plan that would frame vistas both large and small.
 “It’s not only the ocean horizon,” he explains, “but it’s the views up and down the beach—we had to capture those.”
 He interspersed large windows with smaller ovals and squares, which add character while offering vignettes of the shoreline and neighborhood.
 He also capped the open living/dining area with large “eyebrow” windows that admit volumes of light—from east to west— into the home’s central core.
 “I just love natural light.
-It makes you feel good and it makes the space feel good,” he observes.
+It makes you feel good and it makes space feel good,” he observes.
 A cupola over the screened porch fills that area with light from above.

 On the top floor, soaring ceilings enhance the master bedroom and open living and dining areas, while a coffered ceiling and beams define the kitchen.
 Pattey also created an enclosed observation deck capping the stair tower on the north side; it offers dramatic, 360-degree views of the Bethany Beach community and the ocean beyond.

 The new getaway replaces a mid-century-era, ranch-style home; Pitts salvaged siding from the latter and incorporated it into the new home’s stairwell paneling.
 She carried the weathered theme through the house, ensuring nothing was too precious.
-“Durable can be beautiful,” says the designer, who chose indoor-outdoor upholstery and stress-free furnishings, such as a stone-topped coffee table and a distressed-wood dining table that are forgiving of spills.
+“Durable can be beautiful,” says the designer, who chose an indoor-outdoor upholstery and stress-free furnishings, such as a stone-topped coffee table and a distressed-wood dining table that is forgiving of spills.
 Even the dining room host chairs are slipcovered for easy clean-up.
 “No muss, no fuss,” Pitts quips.